Keble College, Oxford: O'Reilly Theatre

-More performances have occurred but are not listed.
-Performances are often reviewed in the Oxford Mail newspaper.

 H B Allen Centre

 In July 2004 Keble announced the purchase of the former Acland Hospital for £10.75 million.
 This 1.7 acre site, situated a couple of minutes walk from the main college buildings, housed an estimated 100 graduate students.
 In October 2015 it was confirmed that Keble College had received funding from The H B Allen Charitable Trust to redevelop the Acland Site in order to provide double the number of graduate rooms.
 This was the largest single donation in the college's history.
 Work on construction of the H B Allen Centre, designed by Rick Mather, began in 2016, with the first graduate students moving in in October 2018.
 Keble previously owned several houses across Oxford which were used as additional student accommodation, but these were sold following the purchase of the Acland site.

 The H B Allen Centre was officially opened by Prince William, Duke of Cambridge on 3 October 2019.